-7 Phase discontinuity
+8 Phase discontinuity

-Primary reference clocks need a very high level of reliability and are likely to include replication of the equipment in order to ensure the continuity of the output.
-However, any phase discontinuity, due to internal operations within the clock, should only result in a lengthening or shortening of the timing signal interval and must not, at the clock output, cause a phase discontinuity in excess of 1/8 UI (this refers to output signals at 1544 kbit/s, 2048 kbit/s or 2048 kHz).
+Primary reference clocks need a very high level of reliability and are likely to include replication of the equipment to ensure the continuity of the output.
+However, any phase discontinuity, due to internal operations within the clock, should only result in a lengthening or shortening of the timing signal interval and must not, at the clock output, cause a phase discontinuity in excess of 1/8 UI over a period of time up to 60 seconds (this refers to output signals at 1544 kbit/s, 2048 kbit/s, 2048 kHz, or 10 MHz).

-8 Degradation of the performance of a PRC
+9 Degradation of the performance of an ePRC